Ayurvedic medicine is a holistic wellness system practiced in India for over 5000 years. Some favorite Ayurvedic principals include:

 Some classic Ayurvedic treatments include:

 Ashwagandha (Withania somnifera) is used for many purposes.
-Studies suggest it mimics GABA in our brains and may suppress stress-induced changes of dopamine receptors, which may contribute to chronic anxious behaviors, making it useful to support healthy sleep patterns and help relieve mental stress.* Ashwagandha is also revitalizing and shown to increase muscle strength and increases production of T4 and T3 thyroid hormones.
+Studies suggest it mimics GABA in our brains, making it useful to support healthy sleep patterns and help those with mental stress.* Ashwagandha is also revitalizing and shown to maximize muscle strength and production of T4 and T3 thyroid hormones.